8L4CK-8L4Z3/Hermes/Readme.md

 ## Technical Considerations

 - **Frontend:** React with JSX, TailwindCSS for styling, Shadcn-ui for UI components.
-- **State Management:** Zustand for global state, Tanstack-Query for API data and caching.
+- **State MVisualization Tanstack-Query for API data and caching.
 - **Validation:** Zod for all forms and user/admin input.
 - **Security:** Role-based access for admin, protected routes, server-side checks.
 - **Backend:** Express routes for CRUD operations, with rssole-based access for admin endpoints.